 Please note that this is totally dependent upon the weather and trail conditions and could alter considerably.

 Riding distance: 18km

-We will meet at Fort William at around 10:00 (Exact time and place to be confirmed)
+We will meet in Aviemore at around 10:00 (Exact time and place to be confirmed)

 The day starts with a 2.5 hour drive to Skye, so we won’t begin riding until early afternoon.
 The ride starts with a rocky climb and an even rockier descent to the beautiful and remote Camasunary beach.
 From there, we’ll ride the singletrack through Glen Sligachan, with amazing views of the imposing peaks of the legendary Cuillin Ridge.